Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

+The accuracies of {\emph{gl2vec}} with different null models for network type classification are shown in Table~\ref{tab:nullmodelgl2vec}.
+We observe that all null models to compute SRP have similar impact on the classification, with {\bf\emph{NE}} performing slightly better than the others. {\bf\emph{NE}} is thus preferable among the three because of its lower computational complexity.
+Therefore, in the rest of the paper, we only present results for {\emph{gl2vec}} using {\bf\emph{NE}}, and for simplicity, we denote \emph{gl2vec(NE)} as \emph{gl2vec} directly.

 The accuracies of different embedding methods for network type classification are presented in Table~\ref{tab:staticTypeClassification}.
-We make the following observations: \begin{itemize} \item The graph-based network embedding methods, GK Graphlet, \emph{sub2vec}, {\emph{gl2vec}}, and \emph{struc2vec} with added subgraph features (triad distribution for a node), have a larger average accuracy compared to other node-based network embedding methods.
-This further validates the importance of including subgraph information into feature representations for tasks like network classification in which network structure plays a significant role. \item The machine learning methods used also have an impact on the results.
+We make the following observations:

+$\vartriangleright$ The machine learning methods used have an impact on the results.
 For this task, XGBoost provides the best performance on average in network type classification.

+$\vartriangleright$ \emph{gl2vec} can outperform or achieve comparable performance with state-of-the-art methods with appropriate machine learning methods.

-Although \emph{sub2vec} is robust across all three machine learning models, {\emph{gl2vec}} achieves the highest accuracy and we can always choose the trained model with the highest accuracy for prediction. \item We also combine \emph{gl2vec} with state-of-the-art methods by directly concatenating their feature representation vectors.
-We observe a significant improvement on state-of-the-art methods, especially for sub2vec and struc2vec.
-This suggests that both our approach and state-of-the-art methods capture important but different features for network type classification.
-The best approach for the problem is to combine those features.
-Furthermore, there are also improvements on MotifDist and GK Graphlet.
-This indicates that adding null models to construct feature representation helps improve performance.
-Since representations from {\emph{gl2vec}}, {MotifDist} and {GK Graphlet} construct features from graphlets, the improvement is not as significant as other methods. \end{itemize}
+$\vartriangleright$ Combining \emph{gl2vec} with different state-of-the-art methods by directly concatenating their feature vectors provides significant improvement on the state-of-the-art methods, especially for graph-based network embedding methods sub2vec and struc2vec.
+This suggests that both our approach and state-of-the-art methods capture important but different features for network type classification, giving the best results through the combination of these features.
+Furthermore, this validates the importance of including subgraph information into feature representations for tasks like network classification in which network structure plays a significant role.
+Moreover, there are also improvements on MotifDist and GK Graphlet.
+This confirms that adding null models to construct feature representation helps improve prediction performance.
+Finally, as representations from {\emph{gl2vec}}, {MotifDist} and {GK Graphlet} all construct features from graphlets, the improvement that {\emph{gl2vec}} brings is not as notable.